Glasgow Art Club: History

-The club first admitted women as members in 1984, and elected its first female president, Efric McNeil, in 2015.

-In 2021 the Friends of Glasgow Museums moved their base to the Club, to continue its charitable activities in supporting art galleries and museums in Glasgow.
+The club has a range of memberships for all ages.
+It first admitted women as members in 1984, electing its first female president, Efric McNeil, in 2015.
+In 2022, Westbourne Music moved their base for lunchtime mid-week concerts to the Club, and continue there.
+There is a long established association with Paisley Art Institute, founded in 1876, and the Institute's 135th Open Annual Exhibition is being held in Glasgow Art Club in 2024.

-In 2022 Westbourne Music moved their base for lunchtime mid-week concerts to the Club.

 Exhibitions and notable exhibitors

 The club’s stature in Glasgow was confirmed when on the occasion of the official opening by the Prince of Wales of the Glasgow International Exhibition of Science, Art and Industry in 1888, the Lord Provost of Glasgow presented the Prince and Princess of Wales with an album of paintings by members of the Glasgow Art Club.
 In the succeeding years the club has played host to many events, including, on the evening of 28 October 1932 a dinner honouring Dr. Pittendrigh Macgillivray RSA, King’s Sculptor in Ordinary for Scotland a member of the Club for some fifty years, and club member James B. Anderson ARSA.

 Initially the Club’s exhibitions were open only to members, in later years admission extended also to the general public.
 In 2008 Glasgow Art Club exhibited the jewelled panel The White Rose and The Red Rose by Margaret Macdonald Mackintosh, wife of Charles Rennie Mackintosh, before its sale for £1.7 million at Christie's on 30 April 2008.
 Since 2010 the club has opened its exhibition spaces and collections to the public on a regular basis (i.e. not just when specific exhibitions are being held.)

 Many notable member artists have exhibited at the club's exhibitions, including: